 To set up the GitHub integration, users must have the admin role in Productboard and repository admin role in GitHub.

-1. From the accounts menu (lower left), select Integrations, then select the [+] icon beside GitHub.
+1. Click your workspace name in the top right, select Integrations, then select the [+] icon beside GitHub.

 2. Select authorize.